 This crockpot apple butter recipe is a wonderful treat during the fall!
-And with these instructions for how to can apple butter in a water bath, you'll be able to enjoy it all year round!
+And with these instructions for canning apple butter in a water bath, you'll be able to enjoy it all year round!

 Homemade apple butter is a favorite fall treat around here.
-Slow cooked in a crockpot and served warm over a fresh slice of homemade bread, it's amazing!
+Slow-cooked in a crockpot and served warm over a fresh slice of homemade einkorn bread, it's amazing!

-Plus, if you water bath can it for later, you can enjoy a piece of fall all year long!
+Canning apple butter will also allow you to enjoy a piece of fall all year long!
 (Water bath canning doesn't require any special equipment, so it's a great place to start if you're new to the skill!)

-I've been buying a lot of apples recently for things like apple pie, apple sauce, and more... and I always get the organic ones.
+I've been buying a lot of apples recently for things like apple pie, and this homemade applesauce, and more... and I always get the organic ones.
 I know that buying organic can get a little pricey, but for us, it's more costly to our health to buy the "regular" apples.

 Related: 10 Tricks for Clean Eating on a Budget